Appointments can be held by video call, by phone or in person at one of our local offices.

 To get in touch with a professional serious injury compensation claims lawyer please call freephone 0800 020 9167 or use the contact form on this page to make an online enquiry.

-Contact the Expert Accident Claims Solicitors Today
+Contact the Expert Serious Injury Solicitors Today

 If you, or a loved one, has been involved in an accident resulting in a serious injury, you need a specialist personal injury law firm with the know-how and capability to ensure your recovery and compensation claim get the very best advice, support and outcomes.
 Contact us today and speak to one of our team so that we can help get life back on track.